-If the dwelling lease is incomplete or incorrect, COC will notify the family and the owner of the deficiencies.
-Missing and corrected lease information will only be accepted as hard copies, in-person, by mail, email, or by fax.
-COC will not accept missing and corrected information over the phone
+If the dwelling lease is incomplete or incorrect, COCthe PHA will notify the family and the owner of the deficiencies.
+Missing and corrected lease information will only be accepted via the resident portal, as hard copies, in-person, by mail, by email, or by fax.
+COCThe PHA-will notalso-accept missing and corrected information over the phone.

-Because the initial leasing process is time-sensitive, COC will attempt to communicate with the owner and family by phone, fax, or email.
-COC will use mail when the parties can't be reached by phone, fax, or email.
+Because the initial leasing process is time-sensitive, COC the PHA will attempt to communicate with the owner and family by phone, fax, or email.
+COC The PHA will use mail when the parties can't be reached by phone, fax, or email.

-COC is permitted, but is not required, to review the lease to determine if the lease complies with State and local law and is permitted to decline to approve the tenancy if COC determines that the lease does not comply with State or local law [24 CFR 982.308(c)]
+The PHA is permitted, but is not required, to review the lease to determine if the lease complies with State and local law and is permitted to decline to approve the tenancy if the PHA determines that the lease does not comply with State or local law [24 CFR 982.308(c)]

-COC will not review the owner's lease for compliance with state/local law.
+COCThe PHA will not review the owner's lease for compliance with state/local law.